 1. The Medical College Admissions Test (MCAT).
 The MCAT is administered electronically throughout the year.
-If applying for the 2009 entering class, only May 2005 through December 2008 scores will be accepted.
+If applying for the 2010 entering class, only May 2006 through December 2009 scores will be accepted.
 To register for the MCAT, apply online at www.aamc.org.
-Direct questions via e-mail to mcat_reg@act.org or call (319) 337-1357.
+Direct questions via e-mail to mcat\reg@act.org or call (319) 337-1357.
 Applicants applying through KCUMB's Partnership Program are not required to take the MCAT Exam.

-- 2. A baccalaureate degree, or commendable completion of at least three-fourths (90 semester hours or 135 term credit hours) of the required credits for a baccalaureate degree, from a regionally accredited college or university.
-The baccalaureate degree is preferred and preference is given to those candidates who will have earned the degree prior to matriculation in the medical school program. - 3.
+- 2. A baccalaureate degree earned from a regionally accredited college or university.
+Exceptions are only made for those students accepted through our Partners Program (see page 51). - 3.
 Satisfactory completion, with a grade of C or higher, of the following college courses, including laboratory work: - Biological Sciences (12 Semester Hours) - Genetics (3 Semester Hours) (in addition to 12 hours of biological sciences) - Chemistry (13 Semester Hours) - Biochemistry (3 Semester Hours) (in addition to 13 hours of Chemistry) - Physics (8 Semester Hours) - English Composition and/or Literature (6 Semester Hours) Total: 45 Semester Hours